zenomt/rtmfp-cpp/test/tcserver.md

 by `&`, `?`, or `;` characters.
 If there are multiple parameters with the same name, a later one overrides the previous value.

-Query parameters in the `tcUrl` override their corresponding default settings.
 The following parameter is recognized:

 * `delaycc`: (Number) Infer congestion if the round-trip time exceeds